In Mandali you will find products from local producers: olive oil, honey, raki, olives, herbs, essentail oils and olive soap.

 Many people find the raki too strong.
 But added with fruit, herbs or honey it becomes a delicious sweet liqueur and it contains less alcohol.

-Mandali offers you raki liqueur with honey, with lemon, with strawberry, with peppermint, with anise, with almonds and with coffee.
+Mandali offers you raki liqueur with honey, with lemon, with strawberry and with coffee.

 rete is famous for its olives and especially in the area of Kournas you will see the olivetrees with the small type "Koronaika" olive.
 The "Kournas" green olives are preserved with salt, lemon and water and the black olives are pickled in salt.